hiteshcoder/DLS/README.md

 https://spacy.io/usage/spacy-101
 Please follow this link by spacy to see and understand the qury types.
 Run them on your local system.

+assignment - 9 [26-7-2020]
+Please go to session 17 and complete this assignment -"NLP-Basics-Assessment"

 --------------------------------------------------------------------------------------------------------------------------------

 session -1